-The Center for Children and Families welcomes parents and professionals to campus this spring for its sixth annual series of lectures titled "Surviving and Thriving in Adolescence."
+The Center for Children and Families welcomed parents and professionals to campus for its sixth annual series of lectures titled "Surviving and Thriving in Adolescence."

 January 17, 2014